 - Intolerance to certain foods can occur.
-It is recommended that patients speak with the Registered Dieticians at the Bariatric Surgery Institute at Medical City Plano if they are experiencing this.
+It is recommended that patients speak with their surgeon or a registered dietitian if they are experiencing this.

 - Stretching and enlargement of the gastric pouch can occur over time.
 This can lead to weight gain.

 - Weight gain can occur if patients do not comply with the appropriate dietary guidelines.
-It is recommended that all patients follow up at regular intervals during the first year and yearly thereafter with the staff at the Bariatric Surgery Institute at Medical City Plano.
+It is recommended that all patients follow up at regular intervals during the first year and yearly thereafter with their bariatric surgeon.
 The best prevention to weight gain is early identification of maladaptive behaviors and modifying them.